TILMELD DIG - HVIS DU TØR

 Copenhell has long since become much more than a metal festival.

-It is a place where you can see the world’s biggest metal bands, a Danish trio with a cardboard knight’s castle, wrestling between sets, and surprisingly good food — all without losing the sense that the music is still what matters most.
+It’s a place where you can see the world’s biggest metal bands, a Danish trio with a cardboard knight’s castle, wrestling between sets and surprisingly good food — all without losing the sense that the music is still what matters most.

-Perhaps the most striking thing is the audience.
+Perhaps the most striking thing is the crowd.

 People still look dangerous.
-But they rarely behave that way.
+But they rarely act that way.
 Quite the opposite.
-Copenhell remains one of the most polite and safe festivals you can walk around at.
-People apologise in the mosh pit, help each other up off the ground, and toast with strangers as if they have known one another for years.
+Copenhell remains one of the most polite and safe festivals you can wander around.
+People apologise in the mosh pit, help each other up from the ground and toast with strangers as if they’ve known each other for years.

 Fifteen years is no age for a festival.

-But it is long enough to feel that Copenhell has found its identity.
+But it’s long enough to feel that Copenhell has found its identity.
 It dares to experiment, it dares to fail, and it still dares to book the names that get people arguing all the way home.

 That may be the healthiest sign of them all.